Ahsan-Shah056/StoreHub/README.md

 ### For Managers/Admins

 - **Inventory:** Add/delete products, adjust stock, and view inventory value.
+- **🆕 Import Data:** Use the "Import Data" buttons to bulk import inventory from CSV files with validation
+- **📊 Enhanced Reports:** Generate inventory value reports with grand totals and item counts
 - **Customers/Suppliers:** Add, delete, and view all records.
 Supplier and customer dropdowns are always up-to-date.
+- **🆕 Update Records:** Use the "Update" subtabs to edit existing customer and supplier information
+- **🆕 Import Data:** Bulk import customers and suppliers via CSV with duplicate detection
 - **Reports:**
   - Use the Reports tab to generate business insights (low stock, sales by employee, inventory value, customer purchase history, etc.).
   - Use dropdowns to filter by employee, supplier, or customer as needed.
   - All reports are generated via optimized SQL queries for performance.
+  - **🆕 Enhanced Formatting:** Reports now include professional formatting with grand totals and separators

 ### For Developers